chengly70/FeedforwardELLModel/README.md

 This directory contains Matlab and C program files to implement the computational model in the following paper.

-Citation: Ly & Marsat (2017).
+Citation: Ly & Marsat (2018).
 Variable synaptic strengths controls the firing rate distribution in feedforward neural networks.
-XXX
+Journal of Computational Neuroscience, xxx

 Experimental Data: Sup/Int pyramidal cell firing rates (time- and trial-average), as described in Methods (Electrophysiology) in the paper, are in the file Data_LS_SupInt_FRates.xlsx